This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You will lie on your stomach, with your head and body slightly turned to the side.
 Your healthcare provider will insert a thin needle near your cervical spine and into the facet joint.
 He or she will use an x-ray with contrast liquid or a CT scan to help guide the needle.

 - Your provider will place the needle tip inside or just outside the facet joint and inject the medicine.
 The medicine may include steroids and anesthesia.
 Your healthcare provider may inject medicine into more than one area.

 - Bandages will be placed over the areas where the needles were inserted.

 After your procedure:

-You may have bleeding at the site of the injection.
-You may also develop an infection.
+You may have bleeding at the injection site.
 Nerves, blood vessels, ligaments, muscles, and bones near your spine may be damaged.
 The medicine may spread past the facet joint and cause numbness in other areas.
 You may have trouble breathing.
 Even after you have this procedure, you may still have shoulder or back pain.
-Without this procedure, your symptoms will continue and may get worse.
+You may also develop a headache from the procedure.